Skip to content

 The Stamps Scholarship deadline is November 12 — earliest and most consequential.
 Apply for admission by January 15 to be considered for automatic awards.
 Submit remaining admission materials by February 15.
 Presidential and Duck Excellence separate applications are due February 2.
 Final scholarship letters are sent by April 1.

-Oregon is one of just 3 schools with that treatment.
+Oregon is in the small minority (14 schools share this category).
 That framing matters when comparing peer schools that may publish the policy differently or not at all.

 Sources used on this page